MONTMARTRE GUIDE

 LA BASILIQUE DU SACRE-COEUR PARIS

-Sacré Coeur is a byzantine basilica built on the ground of the victory of France over the Prussian army and to build the moral support.
+The walk in Montmartre can not be completed without the Basilica of Sacré Coeur.
+This is a spot where you can usually enjoy the music from street artists and be overwhelmed by the panoramic view of Paris.
+The small grass field, called Square Louise-Michel, on the way up to the Basilica, is also a nice place to relax especially in summer.
+You will see a lot of Parisians having picnics with their friends and family.
+Sacré Coeur is a Byzantine basilica built on the ground of the victory of France over the Prussian army and to build moral support.
 To make this guide more impressive, we decided to climb up 300 steps to get to the top of the basilica.
-We knew that this would not be easy but let’s think about the view and you will be more motivated.
-During our way up to the basilica, we stopped from time to time for a break in a quite narrow stairway.
-It cannot be avoided to say that it was hard work to climb up there but once we saw the view, we all agreed that it was “magnifique”
+We knew that this would not be easy but let’s think about the view.
+It will make you more motivated.
+On our way up to the basilica, we stopped from time to time for a break in a quite narrow stairway.
+I cannot deny that it was hard to climb up there, but once we saw the view from the top, we all agreed that, it was “Magnifique.”

 Address : 35 Rue du Chevalier de La Barre, 75018 Paris